tinyx3k/ransomware.live/docs/about.md

 * Add a [RSS Feed](https://www.ransomware.live/rss.xml)
 * Add a field `delay` in seconds for every Group locations before scraping (not mandatory)
 * Add crypto wallet from [ransomwhe.re](https://ransomwhe.re/)
+* Add screenshot of the ransomware gang blog post (md5 format based on url)
 * And much more minor modifications